Campus police (US and Canada): History in the United States

 With city police departments as a model, campus and public school police forces began to emerge as entities who operate on the basis mass surveillance on campuses.
 This was achieved through a myriad of mechanisms, including the solidifying of administrative systems, advocating for policing via community partnerships, standardized policing procedures and protocols, and more significantly, the arming of campus police.
 The evolution of campus police forces into seemingly more professional entities was also made evident in changes to uniform policies.
 This took shape through the use of uniforms that were similar in fashion to military uniforms, in addition to the incorporation of bulletproof vests.
 The goal of making campus police more professional, similarly included the employment and recruitment of retired law enforcement officials.

 Along with protest movements, there remains additional factors that ultimately contributed to the expansion, professionalization, and militarization of campus police forces.
 This included various federal legislative acts in response to drug usage, post-9/11 measures, and general shifts in dealing with crime.
 Of significance is the implementation of the 1990 Clery Act.
 The Clery Act sought to further address and account for crime occurring on university campuses by requiring that colleges and universities that receive federal funding submit formal reports detailing the crimes that occur on their campuses.
 This ultimately led campuses to heighten policing efforts.

 School shootings would also have a huge impact on the shaping of modern campus police forces, as well as the justification to arm them.
 The Virginia Tech shooting of 2007, in which 32 people were killed and another 17 wounded, garnered media attention at the international level and consequently brought about various changes to how policing is conducted on college campuses.
 In the aftermath of the massacre, various task force reports were conducted to create policy recommendations for universities, the state, and specifically for campus police, in preparation for the next Virginia Tech.
 These reports indicated the limited scope and resources of campus police, and in the case of Virginia Tech, campus police were tasked with enlisting the help of the Blacksburg Police Department during the shooting.
-A 2015 US Department of Justice special report was compiled in order to examine the role and data of campus police in their response to shootings such as the Virginia Tech incident, and others.
-The report which analyzed the 2011-2012 school year, found that the percentage of campuses using armed police officers rose 7% from the 2004-2005 school year, and roughly 94% of campus police officers were allowed to use other weapons such as pepper spray and batons.
+A 2015 US Department of Justice special report was compiled to examine the role and data of campus police in their response to shootings such as the Virginia Tech incident, and others.
+The report which analyzed the 2011–2012 school year, found that the percentage of campuses using armed police officers rose 7% from the 2004–2005 school year, and roughly 94% of campus police officers were allowed to use other weapons such as pepper spray and batons.
 To date, there is little-to-no empirical evidence suggesting that the presence of armed police officers deters campus shootings.